Our Honorary Patrons

 Lord Jay of Ewelme GCMG and Lady Jay (Sylvia) CBE

 Michael Jay, after a career in the Diplomatic Service, was Ambassador in Paris from 1996 to 2001, and Permanent Secretary of the Foreign and Commonwealth from 2002 to 2006.
 After retiring from the Diplomatic Service he has served as a non-executive director of a number of British and French companies.
 He was nominated to the House of Lords in 2006 as Lord Jay of Ewelme, and sits as a member of the Crossbenches.

 Lord Jay married Sylvia Mylroie in 1975.
 She has been Chairman of L‘Oreal UK and of Food from Britain, and continues to serve as a non-executive director of a US based company.
 Lady Jay was High Sheriff of Oxfordshire in 2019, and during her term of office worked to raise awareness of issues to do with prisons and the justice system, and of the work done by many charities helping to prevent criminal behaviour.

 Diana, The Dowager Countess of Devon

-Lady Devon is very active in charity work within Teignbridge, South Devon and continues to be engaged with life at Powderham Castle, where her son 19th Earl of Devon Charles Courtenay, and married to The Countess of Devon A J Langer, lives with their two children, Joscelyn and Jack.
+Lady Devon is active in charity work within Teignbridge, South Devon and continues to be engaged with life at Powderham Castle, where her son Charles Courtney resides as 19th Earl of Devon with his family.

 From the very beginning, when news of Helen’s death became known, Lady Devon showed great personal sympathy to the Kirk family, and when approached by THF with a request to become an Honorary Patron of the fledgling charity, Foundation Trustees were delighted when she accepted.